wuyichen24/coding-interview/docs/problem_patterns/Topological_Sorting.md

 ## Algorithm
 ### Kahn's algorithm
 - **Idea**
+   - *Algorithm*
       - Find all the "start nodes" which have no incoming edges, insert them into a set S.
       - Remove all the outcoming edges of the node in the set S there will be some new nodes which have no incoming edges, insert them into the set S.
       - Until there is no node.
+   - *Difference with BFS*
+      - Kahn's algorithm only pushes nodes with 0 in-degree into the queue.
+      - BFS pushes all the neighboring nodes into the queue.
 - **Pseudo code**
   ```
   // collections